johnweland/template-cdk-hub-network/README.md

 ## Configuration Options

-in your config file you cna specify a few things; if you are using Amazon IPAM you can specify the pool id and mask `ipam: { poolId: ipam-pool-xxxxxxxxxxxxx; mask: 24 }` or you must specify a CIDR `cidr: "10.0.0.0/16"`.
-If your workload requires specific AZs such as Workspaces you can login to the AWS console and check the AZ mapping e.g [use1 -> us-east-1a], you can pass in `availabilityZones: ["us-east-2a", "us-east-2b"]`.
-If you do not need specific AZs you can can specify the number of AZs with `maxAzs: 2` if neither is specified we default to `3`.
-Finally you cna specify any nmber of tags as key:value pairs
+In your configuration file, you can define several options to control how your network stack is deployed.
+For IP addressing, you must choose between using Amazon IPAM or providing a static CIDR block.
+When using IPAM, specify the pool ID and mask, for example: `ipam: { poolId: ipam-pool-xxxxxxxxxxxxx, mask: 24 }`.
+If you are not using IPAM, you must define a CIDR such as `cidr: "10.0.0.0/16"`.
+For availability zone configuration, if your workload requires specific zones—for example, AWS WorkSpaces—you can look up the AZ mapping in the AWS Console (e.g., use1 -> us-east-1a) and provide them directly with `availabilityZones: ["us-east-2a", "us-east-2b"]`.
+If you do not need specific zones, you can instead specify the number of zones using `maxAzs: 2`, and if neither value is provided, the default of three zones will be used.
+Finally, you can include tags as key-value pairs to help identify and organize your resources, for example: `tags: { Project: "MyApp", Environment: "Prod", Owner: "John Doe" }`.

 config/file-{region}.json
 ```